-So, try these two examples out and then come up with other accent combinations of your own as you explore these guitar techniques further in the woodshed.
+Try these examples, then come up with other accent combinations of your own as you explore this guitar technique further.

 Pentatonic Scale Patterns

-One of the best scales to practice when studying guitar scale patterns is the pentatonic scale.
+One of the best scales to practice scale patterns is with the pentatonic scale.

-Whether it’s the minor, major, Dorian, or any variation of the pentatonic scale, patterns can help you learn any 5-note scale in your studies.
+Whether it’s the minor, major, Dorian, or any variation, patterns help you learn any 5-note scale.

-As well, because pentatonic scales are often the first scale guitarists learn, it’s easy to get stuck in a rut with these melodic devices in your playing.
+As well, because pentatonic scales are the first scale guitarists learn, it’s easy to get stuck in a rut with these melodic devices.

-Applying scale patterns to pentatonic scales is a great way to build chops, learn scale fingerings, and bring a breath of fresh air to the most common scale on guitar.
+Applying patterns to pentatonics builds chops and brings a breath of fresh air to the most common scale on guitar.

-In this section of the lesson, you’ll learn a series of patterns over the pentatonic scale, as well as study essential variations for any pattern you learn and apply to your scale practice.
+In this section, you learn patterns over the pentatonic scale, as well as study essential variations for any pattern you learn and apply to your practice routine.

 Pentatonic Scale Pattern 1

-The first pentatonic scale pattern runs up three notes from each note in the scale.
+The first pentatonic pattern runs three notes from each note in the scale.